-Autumn is my favourite time of year.
-When the leaves change colour and fall to the ground, the temperature drops and the scarves come out, I get such joy.
+Autumn is my favorite time of year.
+When the leaves change color and fall to the ground, the temperature drops and the scarves come out, I get such joy.

 Pumpkin works so well in desserts.
-It’s faintly sweet flavour pairs beautifully with warm spices to herald autumn.
+It’s faintly sweet flavor pairs beautifully with warm spices to herald autumn.

-- 150g (1/2 cup) pumpkin puree (or cooked and pureed pumpkin or butternut squash)
+- 1/2 cup (150g) pumpkin puree (or cooked and pureed pumpkin or butternut squash)